-Practicum and internship are conceived to be that phase of the Master's in School Counseling Program in which a counselor' in-training is able to crystallize his or her educational experiences by translating theoretical constructs into practice.
+Practicum and internship are conceived to be that phase of the School Counseling concentration in which a counselor' in-training is able to crystallize his or her educational experiences by translating theoretical constructs into practice.
 This type of supervised practice in school counseling is generally viewed as an experience that assists the prospective counselor to function effectively in a future employment situation.
 It serves as a bridge between the theoretical and the real.
 It is an opportunity for the counselor' in-training to apply what he or she has learned from the more didactic portion of the School Counseling Program.

 Students entering practicum/internship training may find it necessary to make special arrangements with their employer, including taking a leave of absence, to fulfill this requirement.
 Students will need to arrange their schedule to complete this degree requirement.